Information on the Pasadena Financial Planner

 As an involuntarily retired 50-year-old, I still had the start-up bug.
 Instead of heading for the golf course, I decided to do some in depth investment research and to catch up on new developments since I studied finance at Stanford.

 I started Lawrence Russell and Company, and I began to publish The Skilled Investor.
 I wrote and published hundreds of objective personal financial planning and investment articles on the Internet.
-I now have a family of free and objective financial information websites that help meet the informational needs of individuals around the world who are managing their own financial and investment affairs.
+I now have a family of free and objective financial information websites written entirely by myself that help to meet the informational needs of individuals around the world who are managing their own financial and investment affairs.

 I designed and developed VeriPlan, which I dubbed “Your Personal Financial Lifecycle Planner.”
 I did an indepth, multi-year study of the scientific finance and investment literature to find out what personal financial planning and investing strategies and tactics really do and do not work.

-In short, I am having tremendous fun developing financial planning software, writing financial planning articles, and offering comprehensive financial planning services to families.
+In short, I am having tremendous fun developing financial planning software, writing financial planning articles, and offering comprehensive financial planning services to families in the Greater Pasadena California, West Los Angeles, Gendale, and San Gabriel Valley areas of Southern California.

 .